jruns/wp-performance-utilities/README.txt

 This plugin includes several utilities that can be activated and configured in order to improve various aspects of your website.

 **Utilities included:**
-- Disable jQuery Migrate on the frontend.
+- **Disable jQuery Migrate** on the frontend.
-- Remove versions from external script and style source urls.
+- **Remove versions** from external script and style source urls.
-- Enable YouTube Facade: Replace YouTube iframes with a placeholder image and delay loading videos until the user clicks on the placeholder image.
+- **Enable YouTube Facade**: Replace YouTube iframes with a placeholder image and delay loading videos until the user clicks on the placeholder image.
-- Preload Images: Preload specified images on specific pages and at specified viewport sizes to improve Largest Contentful Paint (LCP).
+- **Preload Images**: Preload specified images on specific pages and at specified viewport sizes to improve Largest Contentful Paint (LCP).
-- Move Scripts and Styles to the footer: Move specified scripts and styles to the page footer on the frontend on specific pages.
+- **Move Scripts and Styles to the footer**: Move specified scripts and styles to the page footer on the frontend on specific pages.
-- Remove Scripts and Styles: Remove specified scripts and styles from the frontend on specific pages.
+- **Remove Scripts and Styles**: Remove specified scripts and styles from the frontend on specific pages.
-- Delay Scripts and Styles: Delay execution of specified scripts and styles until the page has loaded or the user has interacted with the page.
+- **Delay Scripts and Styles**: Delay execution of specified scripts and styles until the page has loaded or the user has interacted with the page.

+[Visit our wiki](https://github.com/jruns/wp-performance-utilities/wiki) to learn how to configure the plugin and use each utility.

 == Installation ==